-The global pandemic has thwarted a great deal of my (and everyone else’s) scheduled holidays and confined me to my apartment in Nuremberg since mid-March.
+The global pandemic has thwarted a great deal of my (and probably everyone else’s) scheduled holidays and confined me to my apartment in Nuremberg since mid-March.

 The Franconian Switzerland is an upland in Upper Franconia not far off from Nuremberg (which is situated in Middle Franconia).

-I visited the Franconian Switzerland quite often during my student days with my buddies, for the most part for short distance hiking and for drinking the delicious local dark Franconian beer (the focus was clearly on the latter).
+I visited the Franconian Switzerland fairly often during my student days with my buddies, mostly for short distance hiking and for consuming the tasty local dark Franconian beer (I admit that the focus was clearly on the latter).

-Later in participated in the annually organized “Fränkische Schweiz Marathon” – but I ran solely the sixteen kilometers from Forchheim to Ebermannstadt, an alternative competition to the actual marathon (just for the records: my best performance was 1 hour, 9 minutes for this distance).
+Later in participated in the annually organized Fränkische Schweiz Marathon – but I ran solely the sixteen kilometers from Forchheim to Ebermannstadt, an alternative competition to the actual marathon (just for the records: my best performance was 1 hour, 9 minutes for this distance).